-How can I calculate my payout?A self-directed VIP calculator is available to members on our Website.
-Please note the calculator is for informational purposes only and does not confirm VIP status nor does it guarantee a future payout of special dividends.
+How can I calculate my payout?A table of our proposed dividend tiers and amounts are posted on the VIP Program Dividend page.
+Please note the table is for informational purposes only and does not confirm VIP status nor does it guarantee a future payout of special dividends.

 Is a Loan Rebate Dividend or Deposit Bonus Dividend reportable on my taxes?Yes.
 Loan Rebate Dividends and Deposit Bonus Dividends are reportable on IRS Form 1099INT for the year 2015.

 Can I receive more than one dividend?Yes.
 Some members qualified for both.
 It is also possible for an individual member to earn a payout on more than one Primary Savings account.

 I have more than one membership account.
 Is it possible to be a VIP for both?
 Yes.
 If a member with more than one membership account qualifies for VIP status, by performing 144 annual checking withdrawals per account, each account then earns VIP status.

 I have more than one membership account.
 Will Coastal count all of the loans and deposits I have among them when determining my VIP status and any special dividends?No. Coastal looks at each membership account as separate entities.
 Even if two accounts have the same owner, each account is taken into consideration for VIP eligibility on its own.

 I have two mortgages.
 Do they both count toward the Loan Rebate Dividend?Having more than one mortgage would count in determining how much interest you paid, and therefore how much of a dividend you'll receive.